Portland Progress

 Status: In Progress

-Update: Long-term Strategy; Study was commissioned (2023).
+Update: Long-term Strategy; Study is complete (2024).

 Transformative potential: Regenerative, resilient